faisalkhan1690/ReactNativeWithNativeCode/README.md

 - Android Build Tools v23.0.2
 - Android studio
 - React Native congiured system (NPM)
-- Visula code (You can use other tools also like Atom etc)
+- Visual code (You can use other tools also like Atom etc)

 Steps to connect native code with React Native code